orensbruli/ten-seconds-cv/README.md

 On release, the PDF file is also uploaded as a release asset.

 ## How to build the PDF file locally?
+The main dependency for building the PDF file is Docker.
+All the other dependencies are installed in the Docker image.
 Clone this repository and run the following command in the root directory of the repository:
 ```shell
 docker build -t latex-cv .